AbhijayNair/Blood-Bank_App/README.md

 blood bank efficiently using cloud server.
 Moreover the system also has added features such as patient name and contacts, blood booking and even need for certain blood group is posted on the application to find available donors for a blood emergency.

+## Tools Used
+* Figma - Designing the user interface
+* Android Studio - To create the android application
+* Firebase by Google - Cloud Services: Storage, Authentication